 Palmetto State Park offers visitors the opportunity to enjoy the beautiful San Marcos River, the swamps, and a small lake all in one spot.

-In addition, you can also enjoy the many trails on the property, including Palmetto Trail which takes you past the dwarf palmettos that are the reason this state park received its name.
+In addition, you can enjoy the many trails on the property, including Palmetto Trail, which takes you past the dwarf palmettos that gave this state park its name.

 Read Next: Weekend in Austin: The Perfect 2 or 3 Day Austin Itinerary